ESA-PhiLab/iris/README.md

 python setup.py install
 ```

-If you are altering the IRIS source code then you made find it easier to install like below, to avoid having to reinstall it every time a change is made
+If you are altering the IRIS source code then you may find it easier to install like below, to avoid having to reinstall it every time a change is made
 ```
 pip install -e ./
 ```